-- Choose the quality of the setting zone from Quality.
+• Choose the quality of the setting zone from Quality.

 The higher the value, the better the image quality (higher bit rate) of the setting zone will be.
-On the contrary, the lower the value, the lower the image quality (lower bit rate) of the selected area will be. - Click on Save to apply the setting.
+On the contrary, the lower the value, the lower the image quality (lower bit rate) of the selected area will be.

+• Click on Save to apply and store the settings.